saumya2thetatechnolabs/Network-Interceptor/README.md

 ## Usage

 Usage in MainActivity.
-(This can also be done on Application lifecycle.
-Just register it once the app is created and unregister it when it terminates.)
+> This can also be done on Application lifecycle.
+Just register it once the app is created and unregister it when it terminates

 ```kotlin
 import com.thetatechnolabs.networkinterceptor.gesture.GestureUtils.registerSensorListener